-Oxford Industries, Inc. 222 Piedmont Avenue, NE Atlanta, Georgia 30308 (404) 659-2424 Attention: Vice President, Secretary & General Counsel
+Oxford Industries, Inc. 222 Piedmont Avenue, NE Atlanta, Georgia 30308 (404) 659-2424

+Attention: Vice President, Secretary & General Counsel

 You should only rely on the information contained or incorporated by reference in this prospectus or any applicable prospectus supplement.
 We have not authorized anyone else to provide you with different information.
-The selling shareholders are only offering these securities in states where the offer is permitted.
-You should not assume that the information contained or incorporated by reference in this prospectus or the applicable prospectus supplement is accurate as of any date other than the dates on the front of such documents.
+You should not assume that the information contained or incorporated by reference in this prospectus or any applicable prospectus supplement is accurate as of any date other than the dates on the front of such documents.